Along with Sandwich Pickle, Gentlemen's Relish and Mushroom Ketchup,

 - pinch of ground mace, ground ginger, and salt

-Then pour the mixture into clean,decorative jars like these Stylish Preserving Jars and leave the sauce to cool completely.
+- Then pour the mixture into clean preserving jars and leave the sauce to cool completely.

 You may find the following pages helpful for more Christmas food ideas: